What is a Federal Pell Grant?

-Example: A student who is eligible to receive a total Federal Pell Grant of $2,800 for the semester but enrolls for only six (6) hours will have the amount decreased to a total award payment of $1,400.
+Example: A student who is eligible to receive a total Federal Pell Grant of $2,800 for the semester but enrolls in only six (6) hours will have the amount decreased to a total award payment of $1,400.
 Federal Pell Grant funds incrementally decrease for enrollment between 9-11 hours, 6-8 hours, and 1-5 hours.

 After receiving your Federal Pell Grant can you add classes?